Unleash the Beast Series: 2022 season changes

 In the past, the Premier Series schedule consisted of events taking place throughout the regular calendar year with the concluding PBR World Finals taking place in the autumn.
 But in 2022, the season was shortened, taking place from winter to spring.
 All subsequent Premier Series seasons now run like this.

 The PBR World Finals moved from its longtime home in Las Vegas, Nevada, to Dickies Arena in Fort Worth, Texas.
 Also, the event's format changed to a previous one that was used from 2004 through 2009.
 The World Finals was again an eight-round event split into two weekends where the first three rounds took place the first weekend, then the next five rounds took place the following weekend.

 The cut rules were changed for the 2022 World Finals.
-Previously, all riders participated in the first seven rounds before the cut based on the 15 highest scoring riders based on the combined score of the first seven rounds participated in the Championship Round.
+Previously, all riders participated in the first seven rounds before the cut based on the 15 highest-scoring riders based on the combined score of the first seven rounds participated in the Championship Round.
 Starting in 2022, a two-tiered cut was imposed.
 The first cut, at the end of the sixth round, eliminated riders who failed to make a qualified ride.
 The second cut, at the end of the seventh round, was the top twelve riders in cumulative score who advance to the Championship Round.

 2023 season changes

-The number of riders on the Premier Series was increased from 35 to 40; the last time being there were 40 riders in the Premier Series regular season was during the first five events of the 2012 season.
+The number of riders on the Premier Series was increased from 35 to 40; the last time there were 40 riders in the Premier Series regular season was during the first five events of the 2012 season.

 Previously, points won by riders on the Premier Series, as well as the PBR's U.S. lower-level tours and international circuits counted for the world standings towards the world championship race.
 However, by 2023, only points won on the U.S. Premier Series counted towards the world championship race.

 From 2015 through 2022, the year-end champion from the U.S. PBR circuit's lower-level Velocity Tour, the top three finishers from the Velocity Tour Finals event, and the invitee rider representing one of PBR's four international circuits from Canada, Mexico, Brazil or Australia that placed the highest at the Velocity Tour Finals received wild-card berths; joining the top 35 riders who earned the most world points during the regular season at the PBR World Finals.
-In 2023, the rules were changed; The top 35 riders who earned the most points in the U.S. Premier Series (excluding the U.S. lower-level tours, as well as the international tours) qualified for the World Finals.
+In 2023, the rules were changed; the top 35 riders who earned the most points in the U.S. Premier Series (excluding the U.S. lower-level tours, as well as international tours) qualified for the World Finals.
 As did the Velocity Tour champion and the highest-finishing international invitee at the Velocity Tour Finals.
 However, instead of the top three finishers from the Velocity Tour Finals, they would now be joined by the top three finishers from the Velocity Global point standings that were not already qualified for the World Finals.